wablack01/cs-665-final-project/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+  - All classes in this implementation are built using generics so Servers and Clients can be instantiated and configured using any type of native or custom object.
+Similarly the Callbacks are set up to operate on any type of object used by the Client.
+To add new object types simply define new Classes and instantiate the Client and Server using those classes.
+New Callbacks can also be configured and passed to the Client as lambda functions.
 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+  - Code is clearly commented and separated in logical packages.
+Function and class behavior is intended to be evident by their names.
+Additionally, functions are designed to each perform one task.
 - Describe how you have avoided duplicated code and why it is important.
+  - By using generics the classes are set up to offer maximum flexibility.
+The clients and servers are set up to handle any kind of object, so no code must be repeated to handle different object types.
+The only new code that would need to be written is custom Callback handlers that operate on the properties of the new objects.
 - If applicable, mention any design patterns you have used and explain why they were chosen.
+  - I implemented the Throttling, Callback, and Builder design patterns.
+The Throttling pattern is a useful tool to make sure a Server does not get overloaded with requests from Clients.
+A maximum standard request rate is defined in the server.
+Any clients with the ClientType.STANDARD property can not exceed that rate of requests.
+  ClientTier.PREMIUM or ClientTier.ADMIN Clients are intended to represent premium paid users or employees can bypass the rate throttling.
+Callbacks are used to separate the Client request logic from the data processing logic.
+Each request can be given its own Callback logic to be handled when the request completes or none at all.
+Lastly the Builder pattern is used to simplify the construction of MlbPlayer objects which have a large number of properties most of which are not required to instantiate an object.

 # Maven Commands